johnnjuki/build-with-celo-quest-johnnjuki/packages/react-app/README.md

 yarn
 ```

-Run `yarn` or `npm install` to install all the required dependencies to run the dApp.
+Run `yarn` to install all the required dependencies to run the dApp.

 > React + Tailwind CSS Template does not have any dependency on hardhat and truffle.
 > This starterkit does not include connection of Hardhat/Truffle with ReactJS.
 It's up to the user to integrate smart contract with ReactJS.
 This gives user more flexibily over the dApp.